bcgov/data-publication/pages/metadata_providers_guide.md

 -----------------------------------------------------------

 ## HOW TO BECOME A PROVIDER TO THE CATALOGUE
-+ To be come a Catalogue editor/publisher for a Custodial organization, approval from that branch or division's Director or Executive Director is required.
++ To become a Catalogue editor/publisher for a Custodial organization (a branch or division), approval from that Branch or Division's Director or Executive Director is required.

 + This approval, along with the name of the Branch or Division and list of new editors is then forwarded to the DataBC Catalogue Services team or by emailing data@gov.bc.ca.

-+ The Broader Public Sector (BPS) may publish metadata records and data to the Catalogue but for Open Data do require their own licence.
-To do so contact data@gov.bc.ca to start the discussion and see [how to create an Open Government Licence](#Creating-an-Open-Government_Licence).
++ Organizations in the Broader Public Sector (BPS) may publish metadata records and data to the Catalogue but for Open Data these organizations will require their own licence.
+To create a licence contact data@gov.bc.ca to start the discussion and see [how to create an Open Government Licence](#Creating-an-Open-Government_Licence).

-+ As a Steward on behalf of another organization to become a provider, authorization is required from the custodian of the Branch or Division.
++ As a Steward on behalf of another organization (branch or division), to become a provider, authorization is required from the custodian of the Branch or Division.

 ## WHICH LICENCE TO USE